What is Hide Price?

 In the list of your products displayed with the public price, there are some products with hidden prices that can increase customers’ curiosity.
 They will contact you to ask for the price to buy more if possible while buying another product activated price.

-No need to hide all product prices or hide only for the best seller product.
+No need to hide all product prices or hide only the best seller's product.
 They might be the range of products needed to be sold or have customization options.
 In some cases, it works for some products that are very large and expensive and can’t simply be bought online ( for example, a $20,000 commercial pizza oven).

 - Avoid unfair competition from Rivals.

-There are plenty more fish in the sea, Showing Price in your store creates an opportunity for other companies to steal your potential customers and compete directly with the same product.
+There are plenty more fish in the sea, Showing Prices in your store creates an opportunity for other companies to steal your potential customers and compete directly with the same product.
 Especially for something which is economically volatile.

-For example, your whole team makes an effort to do price research and ends up with a fantastic price strategy for wholesale: $10 per item if customers buy with the quantity more than 1000-2000, $5 per item for more than 2000.
+For example, your whole team makes an effort to do price research and ends up with a fantastic price strategy for wholesale: $10 per item if customers buy with a quantity of more than 1000-2000, $5 per item for more than 2000.
 Everything seems going well with your business until another store sees your attractive plan and decides to jump in.
 They even afford lower prices than yours and have a competitive policy to attract customers.
 Noticing that the store has a better deal, your customer decides to make a change and then you suffer a lot of loss.

-That's a pity for all our whole team effort.
+That's a pity for our whole team effort.
 So should you reconsider using Hide Price or not?